rust-lang/reference/src/type-coercions.md

       x
   }
   ```

-* The [as] type cast operator&mdash;while not a coercion site&mdash;can be used to
-  explicitly perform type coercion.

 If the expression in one of these coercion sites is a coercion-propagating
 expression, then the relevant sub-expressions in that expression are also